-Their duties include, but aren't limited to: screening applicants to determine eligibility relative to physical defects, moral character, criminal involvement, age, drug abuse, education, etc.; scheduling working applicants to take the Armed Services Vocational Aptitude Battery test at the MEPS; arranging for physical examinations of mentally qualified applicants; and preparing all required enlistment documents.
+Their duties include, but aren't limited to: screening applicants to determine eligibility relative to physical defects, moral character, criminal involvement, age, drug abuse, education, etc., scheduling working applicants to take the Armed Services Vocational Aptitude Battery test at the Military Entrance Processing Station (MEPS), arranging for physical examinations of mentally qualified applicants, and preparing all required enlistment documents.

 As the parents and/or family of a Marine Corps applicant or recruit, you likely have many questions.
 You may or may not find your son or daughter's recruiter to be helpful in answering your questions.
 Bear in mind, your son or daughter's recruiter has a mission to accomplish and the recruiter's duties are to the Marine Corps and the applicants.
 Don't fret; there are plenty of other avenues through which you can find the answers you're looking for.

 The following four websites are great resources for information on the Marine Corps:

 Official site for the United States Marine Corps.

 Marine Corps culture, eligibility, history, roles in the corps, benefits of service and more.